microsoft/microsoft-ui-xaml-specs/active/ItemsRepeater/ItemsRepeater-FirstVisibleIndex.md

 <!-- Anything else that you want to write down for posterity, but
 that isn't necessary to understand the purpose and usage of the API.
 For example, implementation details.  -->

-# Open Questions
-- Should the RealizedItems property return an IEnumerable<object> or List<object>?
-Or should it simply return an object to match the ItemsSource property?